Ubi-Plex® DUB Platform

-Almac Discovery is actively seeking partnerships and collaborations with external organisations to exploit the knowledge that has been generated through the establishment and utilisation of the UbiPlex platform.
+Almac Discovery is actively seeking partnerships and collaborations with external organizations to exploit the knowledge that has been generated through the establishment and utilization of the UbiPlex platform.
 Two key areas of collaboration are sought:

-- New target(s) collaborations – utilising the extensive, industry-leading target class knowledge that Almac Discovery has generated, we are also seeking partnerships to explore novel USP targets of interest to partners
+- New target(s) collaborations – utilizing the extensive, industry-leading target class knowledge that Almac Discovery has generated, we are also seeking partnerships to explore novel USP targets of interest to partners

 Make an enquiry